zubeydesisman/programming-univbasics-nds-nds-to-insight-with-methods-seattle-web-102819/README.md

 In the lab you're going to work with the directors NDS again and clean up your implementation from the previous lesson.
-You're going to be prompted to create a "First-order method" that will make your code cleaner.
-Outside of a lab setting, you can choose your method names as you please.
-In this lab, however, we've specified what it should be called and how it should operate.
-Look at the comments and tests for guidance.
+You're going to be prompted to create a "First-order method" that will make your code cleaner (`gross_for_director`).

+This method will be used by another method that contains _it_ called `directors_totals`.
+It returns a `Hash` of directors names to their total gross, like we've seen before, but it's much neater code.

 ## Conclusion